 - Minor repairs: Address small issues before they become major problems

 "Step-by-step guide to spring deck maintenance every Northwest Chicago homeowner should follow: 1.
 Clear the Deck, 2.
 Wash It Down, 3.
-Inspect for Damage," recommends FixHome+ handyman, highlighting the importance of post-winter care for DIYers.
+Inspect for Damage," recommends FixHome+ professional, highlighting the importance of post-winter care for DIYers.

 By the way, for your convenience, we have already created a seasonal home maintenance checklist.